Best ways to file your taxes on your Mac

 Note: We will note that arguably, you shouldn't need specialized tax software or companies to prepare your taxes — the U.S. government has entertained several proposals throughout the years to simplify its tax code, but lobbyists from the top tax prep companies have spent millions of dollars to squash those plans to save their own bottom line.
 This isn't necessarily an argument against using these services — many of iMore's U.S. writers still use them.
 But it's worth being informed.

 TurboTax is often the top name you might recognize when it comes to self-filing, largely because Intuit's online software is simple and quick to use.
-TurboTax breaks down and compartmentalizes the whole process to make everything straightforward and simple, making sure you're giving the IRS all the necessary information and in turn maximizing your return.
+TurboTax breaks down the whole process to make filling straightforward and simple,and it makes sure you're giving the IRS all the necessary information and in turn maximizing your return.

-You can file your federal taxes for free and file state taxes starting at $29.99 per state.
-If you need more help, TurboTax also offers Deluxe, Premier, and Self-Employed versions for higher price points.
+You can file your federal taxes for free and file state taxes for free if you're filling a 1040EZ or 1040A.
+If you're someone who makes under $100,000 and you don't own a home, this is the way you will file.
+Otherwise, it costs about $30 per state to file with TurboTax.
+If you need more help, this site also offers Deluxe, Premier, Self-Employed, and TurboTax Live versions for higher price points.

 TaxAct

 TaxAct is another online service in the same vein as TurboTax.
+It's a simple, step-by-step guide that will walk you through all the necessary questions and paperwork to make sure you get the most out of your return.
+These kinds of filling sites are quick and easy to follow, not to mention quite a bit cheaper then TurboTax.

-You have three options for filing: Free, Plus ($37), and Premium ($47), which are each for different use cases.
+You have three options for filing: Free, Basic for $15, Plus for $30, Freelancer for $45, and Premium for $60, as well as an additional $37 for each state.
 You'll get free phone support with each package, so if you prepare your return and get stuck, you can call up a TaxAct rep to guide you through the process.
 TaxAct also has a "Price Lock" guarantee, so you'll pay the price listed at the time you create your return, even if you decide to file months later.

 H&R Block